druidfi/spell/README.md

 Git has been init in the project but you need to specify your remote before you can push.

 Also this README.md has been replaced with [this one](README.project.md).

+You can run `make help` to list all available commands for you.

 ## Other information